Cycling research and reports can also be found on the Cycling page in Publications & reports.

 Our Temporary traffic management handbook offers guidance to industry to ensure that people still have access to walk and cycle when roadworks are taking place.

-To help encourage take up of Cycle Skills in your area we've created a toolkit of marketing materials that can be personalised to your borough.
+To help encourage take up of Cycle Skills in your area we've created a toolkit of marketing materials that can be personalised to each borough.

 Your Healthy Streets Officer can also supply the high resolution artwork.